AFC Wild Card: The Oakland Raiders Are Not Dead Yet

 — Evert Geerlings (@E_Geerlings) January 2, 2017

 The Raiders are facing a gut check as they head to Houston for a Wild Card game.
 Each player must look themselves in the mirror and find ways to do more.
-Hold that block longer, get open faster, execute defensive assignments better or whatever else they can do to rally around their backup quarterback Connor Cook.
+Hold that block longer, get open faster, execute defensive assignments better, or whatever else they can do to rally around their backup quarterback Connor Cook.
 Cook will become the first rookie to ever make his first pro start via an NFL Playoff game.

 Raiders-Texans Week 11, just #ICYMI #oakvshou https://t.co/N9JSihtbF9